vert-x/vert-x.github.io/docs_md/manual.md

 # Using Vert.x from the command line

 The `vertx` command is used to interact with Vert.x from the command line.
-It's main use is to run Vert.x modules and verticles.
+It's main use is to run Vert.x modules and raw verticles.

 If you just type `vertx` at a command line you can see the different options the command takes.